 - Conventional Transit delivered by buses serving routes and stops in higher population areas.

-- TransCab Services delivered by partner taxi companies to designated areas that are not easily accessible by Greater Sudbury Transit buses and which offer connection to Conventional Transit at key points.
+- TransCab Services delivered by partner taxi companies to designated areas that are not easily accessible by Greater Sudbury Transit buses and which offer connection to Conventional Transit.